yhan/payment.gateway.checkout.com/README.md

    > For Visual Studio 2017 (which I am actually using) compatibility reason, please use https://dotnet.microsoft.com/download/thank-you/dotnet-sdk-2.2.107-windows-x64-installer

+# Assumptions
+1. Acquiring bank

+   Hereunder the statement of the test:
+    > It also performs some validation of the card information and then **sends the payment details to the appropriate 3rd party organization for processing**.

+    1. I suppose the `Acquiring bank` is a component of the Information System, not the real bank.
+    1. I suppose the `Third party` is a legal

 # Architecture

 1. Should be 3 processes in production, but as ...